Diploma in Therapeutic Counselling (TC-L4)

 You will also be introduced to differing ideological and philosophical models of human development and change, and to different models of therapy such as Gestalt therapy, Transactional Analysis (TA) and Cognitive Behavioural Therapy (CBT).

 100 counselling hours in a placement over the two years of the course is required.
 25 hours of supervision for the 100 counselling hours is required.
-A minimum of 40 hours personal counselling in each year of the course is required.
-A minimum of 30 hours’ group supervision is also required.
+A minimum of 20 hours personal counselling in each year of the course is required.

 There are 220 guided learning hours each year with a total of 440 over the two years of the course.

-There are seven mandatory CPCAB units taught on the course.
-The main components of the course – counselling theory, counselling skills, personal development, professional practice and ethics, and supervision – link together and inform each other around students’ experiences and knowledge.
+There are seven mandatory CPCAB units taught on the Diploma in Therapeutic Counselling.
+The main components of the course – counselling theory, counselling skills, personal development, professional practice and ethics, and supervision – link together and inform each other around trainees’ experiences and knowledge.

-The tutor team work closely with students to develop a collaborative learning and teaching environment.
-A range of group work is built into the course in which students focus on learning with tutors and each other.
+The tutor team work closely with trainees to develop a collaborative learning and teaching environment.
+A range of group work is built into the course in which trainees focus on learning with tutors and each other.

-In all units, person-centred theory philosophy and practice is the focus of teaching and learning with alternative theoretical models and counselling approaches used to expand students` general knowledge of counselling theory and skills.
+Person-centred theory philosophy and practice is the focus of teaching and learning on the course with alternative theoretical models and counselling approaches used to expand students` general knowledge of counselling theory and skills.

-Your learning on the course will enable you to:
+Learning on the course will enable students to:

 - Use counselling theory to understand own self.